prebish/cpu2247-schematic/README.md

 ### 1. Clone the Repository

-If you haven't already, you will have to clone the repository to your machine.
+If you haven't already, clone the repository:
 ```bash
 git clone https://github.com/prebish/logism-cpu-schematic.git
 ```

 ### 2. Install Logism

-The origin repository can be found [here](https://github.com/logisim-evolution/logisim-evolution).
+The origin repository for Logism can be found [here](https://github.com/logisim-evolution/logisim-evolution).
 However, for this project I will be using a fork created by [Jarrett Billingsley](https://github.com/JarrettBillingsley).

 Please follow the instructions below based on your Operating System.